-Do I have to make payments in a Chapter 13?
+Do I have to make payments in a Chapter 13 bankruptcy?

 Yes.
-The whole purpose of a Chapter 13 Bankruptcy is to pay a percentage of your unsecured debts.
-Based on a variety of factors (gross income, net income, fixed monthly expenses), the percentage you pay over the course of the bankruptcy will be between 1% - 100% of the total unsecured debt
+The whole purpose of a Chapter 13 bankruptcy is to pay a percentage of your unsecured debts.
+Based on a variety of factors (gross income, net income, fixed monthly expenses), the percentage you pay over the course of the bankruptcy will be between 1% and 100% of the total unsecured debt

 Once I file, can my creditors still sue me?

-What types of debts can be discharged in a Chapter 7?
+What types of debts can be discharged in a Chapter 7 bankruptcy?

 - Credit cards

-However, most debts incurred within 90-days prior to filing will generally not be discharged – so it is imperative that if you intend to file bankruptcy that you not incur any additional debt.
+However, most debts incurred within 90 days prior to filing will generally not be discharged – so it is imperative that if you intend to file bankruptcy that you do not incur any additional debt.

-What types of debts cannot be discharged in a Chapter 7?
+What types of debts cannot be discharged in a Chapter 7 bankruptcy?

 Can I just do a debt consolidation or debt settlement?